 Name: Age:

 Date of Birth:

 Date: Grade Level:

 Place of Employment:

-Address
+A 11

-Approximate number of hours of work per
+Approximate number of hours of work per v veek:

 Approximate work time schedule:

 Student will be dismissed from LCS by:

-Exceptions are with written teacher permi
+Exceptions are with written teacher permis

-by the employer listed above, (2) follow the requirements of the "Release for Work" pro applying for a "Release for Work," alternative scheduling for the that this arrangement will continue as long as: (1) I am employed e daily time schedule indicated on this form, (3) follow all ogram as outlined in the guidance handbook.
+by the employer listed above, (2) follow the requirements of the "Release for Work" pro

+Signature: Date:

-Date:
+Parent Signature: Date:

-and from work, and to any and all school furesponsible for the child's safety and that the is Release for Work arent will be responsible for all transportation to work from school anctions.
-The signature also indicates that the parent is fully ney will not hold LCS responsible for any type of accidents, sustain while being transported as a result of this work release
+and from work, and to any and all school fur responsible for the child's safety and that the s Release for Work rent will be responsible for all transportation to work from school actions.
+The signature also indicates that the parent is fully ey will not hold LCS responsible for any type of accidents, astain while being transported as a result of this work release

 Proof of insurance provided.

-Reviewed and updated: School year (03-04, 04-05, 08-09, 09-10, 15-16
+Reviewed and updated: School year 0.
+3-04, 04-05, 08-09, 09-10, 15-16